 In order to support and encourage civil society and community groups in producer countries to engage with this consultation, the NGO Forest Coalition translated the official documents into French, Spanish, Brazilian Portuguese, and Bahasa Indonesian.
-In addition, Fern and EIA held webinars in these languages (and English) with CSOs from producer countries.
-This was done voluntarily and independently of the UK government, making it clear that the translations are not official documents.
-We offered this to help facilitate the involvement of community and civil society groups on the frontline of deforestation and associated human rights violations.
+You can find links to these above.

 Responses came from the UK and around the world, including forest rich countries.
 Business, civil society and government institutions fed in their views along with individuals.

 The government report re: submissions received provides a summary and short analysis of responses received by question, dividing responses into e.g. organisation or individual / campaign or non-campaign.

 The document reiterates the government’s commitment to implementing the Environment Act provisions at the earliest opportunity through secondary legislation, though with no time frame provided.
 There are no specifics included re: what will be in the secondary legislation, and the report indicates that the consultation responses will be taken into account in developing the legislation and accompanying guidance, and will be published in due course.